Anthropologist: Career

 Anthropologists are experiencing a shift in the twenty-first century United States with the rise of forensic anthropology.
 In the United States, as opposed to many other countries forensic anthropology falls under the domain of the anthropologist and not the Forensic pathologist.
 In this role, forensic anthropologists help in the identification of skeletal remains by deducing biological characteristics such as sex, age, stature and ancestry from the skeleton.
 However, forensic anthropologists tend to gravitate more toward working in academic and laboratory settings, while forensic pathologists perform more applied field work.
 Forensic anthropologists typically hold academic doctorates, while forensic pathologists are medical doctors.
 The field of forensic anthropology is rapidly evolving with increasingly capable technology and more extensive databases.
-Forensic anthrology is one of the most specialized and competitive job areas within the field of anthropology and currently has more qualified graduates than positions.
+Forensic anthropology is one of the most specialized and competitive job areas within the field of anthropology and currently has more qualified graduates than positions.

 The profession of Anthropology has also received an additional sub-field with the rise of Digital anthropology.
 This new branch of the profession has an increased usage of computers as well as interdisciplinary work with medicine, computer visualization, industrial design, biology and journalism.
 Anthropologists in this field primarily study the evolution of human reciprocal relations with the computer-generated world.
 Cyber anthropologists also study digital and cyber ethics along with the global implications of increasing connectivity.
 With cyber ethical issues such as net neutrality increasingly coming to light, this sub-field is rapidly gaining more recognition.
 One rapidly emerging branch of interest for cyber anthropologists is artificial intelligence.
 Cyber anthropologists study the co-evolutionary relationship between humans and artificial intelligence.
 This includes the examination of computer-generated (CG) environments and how people interact with them through media such as movies, television, and video.

 Cultural anthropologist

-Culture anthropology is a sub-field of anthropology.
-A cultural anthropologist studies different cultures.
-They study primitive societies, villages, as well as modern communities and cities.
+Culture anthropology is a sub-field of anthropology specializing in the study of different cultures.
+They study both small-scale, traditional communities, such as isolated villages, and large-scale, modern societies, such as large cities.
 They look at different behaviors and patterns within a culture.
 In order to study these cultures, many anthropologists will live among the culture they are studying.

 Cultural anthropologists can work as professors, work for corporations, nonprofit organizations, as well government agencies.
 The field is very large and people can do a lot as a cultural anthropologist.

 Notable anthropologists and publications

-Some notable anthropologists include: Ruth Benedict, Franz Boas, Ella Deloria, James George Frazer, Clifford Geertz, Edward C. Green, Zora Neale Hurston, Claude Lévi-Strauss, Bronisław Malinowski, Margaret Mead, Elsie Clews Parsons, Paul Rabinow, Alfred Radcliffe-Brown, Marshall Sahlins, Nancy Scheper-Hughes (b.
-1944), and Edward Burnett Tylor (1832-1917).
+Some notable anthropologists include: Molefi Kete Asante, Ruth Benedict, Franz Boas, Ella Deloria, St. Clair Drake, John Hope Franklin, James George Frazer, Clifford Geertz, Edward C. Green, Zora Neale Hurston, Claude Lévi-Strauss, Bronisław Malinowski, Margaret Mead, Elsie Clews Parsons, Pearl Primus, Paul Rabinow, Alfred Radcliffe-Brown, Marshall Sahlins, Nancy Scheper-Hughes (b.
+1944), Hortense Spillers, Edward Burnett Tylor (1832–1917) and Frances Cress Welsing.